 Here is what you need to know about which pre-settled status holders the Home Office can upgrade to settled status without the need for an application.

-• You are an EU / EEA / Swiss citizen who moved to the UK by 31 December 2020;
+• You are an EU/EEA/ Swiss citizen who moved to the UK by 31 December 2020;

 • You are over 18 years old;

-• non-EEA family members (resident in the UK by 31 December 2020)
+• Non-EEA family members (resident in the UK by 31 December 2020)

-• joining family members (of any nationality who arrived in the UK on or after 1 January 2021)
+• Joining family members (of any nationality who arrived in the UK on or after 1 January 2021)

-• children under the age of 18
+• Children under the age of 18

-• status granted on the basis of ‘derivative rights’
+• Status granted on the basis of ‘derivative rights’

-• those relying on ‘retained rights of residence’
+• Those relying on ‘retained rights of residence’

-As there is no obligation on a pre-settled status holder to apply for settled status, you can continue to rely on your five-year automatic extension of pre-settled status as evidence of your legal rights in the UK.
+As there is no obligation on a pre-settled status holder to apply for settled status, you can continue to rely on your 5-year automatic extension of pre-settled status as evidence of your legal rights in the UK.
 Based on the current Home Office approach, you would be reassessed under the automatic process near to the end of your pre-settled status extension, at which time you would either be granted settled status or your pre-settled status would be extended again.
 However, it is possible that the Home Office will change policy in the coming years and therefore, it is recommended to apply for settled status once you qualify, as a grant of settled status provides confirmation of your right to live in the UK on a permanent basis.

 Further information